VasanthVanan/vasanth-vanan-portfolio/content/blogs.md

 date: 2023-05-07T14:18:47+05:30
 ---

 As an avid reader and writer on <a href="https://medium.com" target="_blank">Medium.com</a>, I dedicate ample time exploring latest cybersecurity trends, with a focus on penetration testing.
-You can find my blog posts on <a href="https://vasanthavanan.medium.com" target="_blank">vasanthavanan.medium.com</a> <br><br>Here are a few blog articles:
+You can find my blog posts on <a href="https://vasanthavanan.medium.com" target="_blank">vasanthavanan.medium.com</a> Occasionally, I write blogs at <a href="https://systemweakness.com" target="_blank">System Weakness</a> Publication.<br><br>Here are a few blog articles:

 -  <a href="https://medium.com/@vasanthavanan/encryption-the-art-of-cryptography-7bd98b8fb978" target="_blank">Encryption : The Art of Cryptography</a>, <small>(December 11, 2017)</small><br>